intuition-dev/intuDocs/meta-website/landing/metabake-vs-gulp-and-grunt/text.md

 Easy-Go-Start: MetaBake is very easy to get started with; there are no hassles involved, trying to get going…not so easy with Gulp and Grunt

-Rich interface: MetaBake offers a great compatibility for a browser, with the enhanced drag and drop components…not so easy with Gulp and Grunt

 Versatility: For a front-end build, MetaBake is versatile, as it can work with node.js servers.
 It allows you to bootstrap node.js with Express while using a convenient database like mongodb…not so easy with Gulp and Grunt.

 Improved Functionality: It supports third-party add-ons, which enable developers to write and execute web pages for an extended functionality…not so easy with Gulp and Grunt.